mbenetti/CRISP-DM-Rossmann/README.md

 ![](https://facebook.github.io/prophet/static/quick_start_files/quick_start_12_0.png)

 ## Option 1:
 You can download the jupyter notebook from this repositoty.
-The dataset can be download from:
+The dataset instead can be download from:

 https://www.kaggle.com/c/rossmann-store-sales/data